flerka/personal-blog/_posts/2022-06-21-ahead-of time-compilation.md

 ```
 All applications were published with `dotnet publish -c Release`

+Comparison of execution time.
+In my [sample applications](https://github.com/flerka/aot-samples), I used my naive solution from Advent of code and it executes pretty quick.

 | Compilation type | Exeсution avg in seconds|
 |-------|--------|
 | Native AOT | 0.0512868349 |